cvasseng/timeflies.js/README.md

       }
     });

+**Adding Blocks to a Lane**

+Blocks can be added either by dragging them onto a lane, or by programatically calling `addBlockAtPixel` or `addBlockAtTime` on a lane.
+To make a draggable `div` that creates a block on a lane when dropped, use `tf.Draggable`:

+    tf.Draggable(MyDiv, 'block', {
+      //Initialization arguments
+    });

+The initialization object is the same as that which can be supplied to the `addBlockAt` functions.
+It can have the following options (all are optional, though type should normally be supplied):

+    {
+      id: <id of block, defaults to either a uuid (if uuid.js is included) or a unique number>,
+      type: <type of block, corresponds with the first argument for tf.RegisterBlockType calls>,
+      start: <start time in milliseconds>,
+      length: <length of block in milliseconds>,
+      state: <the local state, this is accessed using this in the functions supplied to tf.RegisterBlockType>
+    }

+##API Reference

 **tf.Sequencer Interface**
   * `lane(number)`: returns a lane based on index, or false if out of bounds.
   * `on(event, callback, [context])`: attach an event listener to the timeline.